Charles1625/crop-production-ontology/Schema/Readme.md

 the name of the parent class and has the `type` `integer` which will be used for the zero-based index of the linked object in the array of such objects.
 Currently, such links are only to batches.
 - where the parent class has a unique name, the child class has a property of the same name as the parent class which evaluates to the unique name.

+There is currently only one example of a many-to-many relationship in the Model: Operation - Substance which has an association class, Application.
+Here, `application` is given a property which is the unique name of the `substance` and `operation` is given a property which is an array of `application` objects.

 The above approach to relationships avoids having to maintain links by assigning unique identifiers to objects.